-The functional and reporting currency of the Company and its subsidiaries is the Canadian dollar, except Japan Gold's wholly owned subsidiary in Japan prior to the loss of control which had a Japanese Yen functional currency.
+The functional and reporting currency of the Company is the Canadian dollar.
 Transactions in currencies other than the functional currency of an entity are recorded at the exchange rates prevailing on dates of transactions.
 Monetary assets and liabilities that are denominated in foreign currencies are translated at the rates prevailing at each reporting date.
-Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are re-translated to functional currency at the exchange rate at the date the fair value was determined.
+Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are retranslated to functional currency at the exchange rate at the date the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not re-translated.
 Foreign currency translation differences are recognized in profit or loss.